 — Zerlina Maxwell (@ZerlinaMaxwell) December 6, 2014

 In her article, she mentions that the FBI reports only 2-8 percent of rape allegations are false.
 Assuming the numbers are correct, that already debunks the claim we should ‘automatically’ accept every rape allegation to be true.
-Although Maxwell mentions that the claim of the alleged rapist being at the frat party is turning out to not be true, she concludes her article with the following:
+Although Maxwell mentions that the claim of the alleged rapist is at the frat party is turning out to not be true, she concludes her article with the following:

 “Someone is out here raping 1 in 5 American women and yes, it could be someone that you know and love.
 It could be the boy at the frat party.”